nielsleadholm/itsnotatumah/README.md

 Instructions for the tracker server can be found [in the following README](./scripts/htc_vive/README.md).

-One you have the above systems setup, follow the below checklist to begin an experiment:
+Once you have the above systems set up, follow the checklist below to begin an experiment:

 #### First Object